Commerce Ministry probes 200 suspected 'grey' business fronts for foreigners

 According to Keerati Rushchano, director-general of the Foreign Trade Department, the practice of using Thai citizens unconnected with the business to allow a company to operate in Thailand is once again on the rise since the easing of the Covid-19 outbreak and, most recently, the reopening of China's borders, resulting in a flood of Chinese tourists into Thailand.

-The University of the Thai Chamber of Commerce (UTCC) estimates 5 million Chinese tourists will arrive in the second quarter of 2023 – of a full-year projection of 7-8 million bringing the total number of foreign tourists predicted to arrive this year to 26-27 million.
+The University of the Thai Chamber of Commerce (UTCC) estimates 7-8 million Chinese tourists will arrive in 2023 bringing the total number of foreign tourists predicted to arrive this year to 26-27 million.

 Jitakorn Wongkhatekorn, deputy director-general of the Business Development Department, said his department is in the process of investigating 200 companies suspected of acting as nominees for foreign businesses – mostly in four areas in Bangkok: Huai Khwang, Yaowarat, Samphanthawong, and Ratchadaphisek where the restaurants, hotels, massage, spa and car rental businesses are located.